5 min. read

 2. Rosa Parks – Civil rights activist

 In Alabama in 1955, Rosa Parks refused to give up her seat to a white passenger on the bus she was travelling on.
-Because of that move Parks was convicted of violating segregation laws, which in those days meant that people of color had to take a seat in the back of the bus and white people were allowed to sit in front.
-This bold move soon became a catalyst for the civil rights movement in the United States, as there was a bus boycott organized by the leaders of the local black community.
+Because of that courageous move, Parks was convicted of violating segregation laws, which in those days meant that people of color had to take a seat in the back of the bus and white people were allowed to sit in front.
+This occasion soon became a catalyst for the civil rights movement in the United States, as there was a bus boycott organized by the leaders of the local black community.
 Rosa Parks became a nationally recognized symbol of dignity and strength in the struggle to end entrenched racial segregation.

 3. Greta Thunberg